How to Grow Basil Plants: The Complete Guide

 About Basil

-A member of the mint family (Lamiaceae), basil is one of the most popular culinary herbs.
-It’s a warm-weather annual herb you can plant outdoors once temperatures are consistently above 50°F.
+Basil is a member of the mint family (Lamiaceae) and one of the most popular culinary herbs.
+It’s a warm-weather annual that can be planted outdoors once temperatures are consistently above 50°F.

 Basil is not usually seeded directly into the soil; typically, gardeners transplant small starter plants purchased at a nursery.
 Or, they may start the seeds themselves indoors under grow lights.